 You can also learn a lot more about companies by experiencing them in the actual trenches than you can in any other way.
 If, for example, you know what type of career you want to enter but are unsure of which companies in that field to target in your job-search, job-shadowing can reveal inside information about company culture that can guide you in determining which companies to apply to.
-Do you prefer that breezy dot-com atmosphere where the attire is ultra-casual and folks roller-blade through the corridors and get regular chair massages?
-Or do you fancy the corporate world of plush corner offices, mahogany furniture, and suits and ties?
+Do you prefer that breezy tech atmosphere where the attire is ultra-casual?
+Do you fancy the corporate world of plush corner offices, mahogany furniture, and suits and ties?
 You can find out about these cultural differences through job-shadowing.

-- while still in school and trying to determine a career path.
+- While in school and trying to determine a career path.

 - when you know what career path to follow but want to learn more about specific companies by getting your foot inside.
 You can even narrow your search to the department level by shadowing people in different departments of the same company to see which team you’d rather work with.

 And what exactly is job-shadowing and what does it entail?
 Job-shadowing is a close cousin of informational interviewing.

 Career-explorers or job-seekers conduct short interviews with people in their prospective professions to learn more about those fields.

 Job-shadowing can be thought of as an expanded informational interview.
 Where an informational interview typically lasts about a half hour, a job-shadowing experience can be anywhere from a few hours to a week or more, depending on what you can mutually arrange with the person you’ve chosen to shadow.